Get the Best WordPress Backup

 Using Duplicator, you can create backups of your site.
 These are saved copies of your WordPress files, database, plugins, themes, and other data.

-Since Duplicator packages all of this information into a single zip file, it makes it easy to migrate your website to a different server.
+Since Duplicator backs up all of this information into a single zip file, it makes it easy to migrate your website to a different server.

-To build a backup, go to Duplicator Pro » Packages » Create New:
+To build a backup, go to Duplicator Pro » Backups » Add New.

 You can give your backup a custom name at the top of the page.
-Although Duplicator supports many cloud storage locations like Wasabi, Google Drive, and Dropbox, you’ll need to select the Local option:
+Although Duplicator supports many cloud storage locations like Wasabi, Google Drive, and Dropbox, select the Local option.

-Next, expand the Archive section.
-This allows you to customize exactly what data from your local site will be transferred to the new live server:
+Next, expand the Backup section.
+This allows you to customize exactly what data from your local site will be transferred to the new live server.

-If you want to create a full backup, simply click on the All tab.
+If you want to create a full backup, simply click on the Full Site preset.
 However, you can toggle over to Custom and uncheck your media files, active plugins and themes, the database, or core WordPress files.

-Be sure to review any notices before building the package.
-When Duplicator is finished with the backup, you’ll see it on the Packages page:
+Be sure to review any notices before building the backup.
+When Duplicator is finished, you’ll see it on the Backups page.

 As a final step, download the archive file.
 Duplicator allows you to simply drop this file into your live WordPress installation and immediately start importing your local site data.